-As part of Deloitte’s WorldClimate initiative, in FY2022 we continued to expand on previous years’ supply chain sustainability activities.
-Efforts to assess, manage and reduce supply chain emissions are underway across Deloitte’s major purchasing categories, and include implementation of sustainability-related request for proposal (RFP) questions and contract language.
-These improvements include introducing WorldClimate-specific requirements with our suppliers, such as setting science-based targets, and category-specific ESG-related items such as recycling and electricity-use standards.
+As part of Deloitte’s WorldClimate initiative, in FY2023 we continued to expand on previous years’ supply chain sustainability activities.
+Efforts to assess, manage, and reduce supply chain emissions are underway across Deloitte’s major purchasing categories, and include implementation of sustainability-related request for proposal (RFP) questions and contract language.
+These improvements include introducing WorldClimate-specific criteria with our suppliers, such as setting science-based targets, and category-specific ESG-related items such as recycling and electricity-use standards.
 In support of these goals, Deloitte Global has established a Procurement Sustainability team, with the express purpose of driving sustainability solutions in Deloitte supply chain and procurement processes.

 Through the challenges and uncertainties of the past year, Deloitte has strengthened credibility and trust with stakeholders by consistently living our purpose.